andreazllin/node-meta-parser/README.md

 To upload a new version of the package:

-1. `git checkout build`.
-2. Change version in `package.json`.
+1. Change version in `package.json`.
-3. `npm run install` to update `package-lock.json` version.
+2. `npm run install` to update `package-lock.json` version.
+3. Commit and push changes to `main` branch.
+4. Checkout to `build` branch.
-4. `npm run update` to build and push latest version to GitHub.
+5. `npm run update` to build and push latest version to GitHub.
-5. `npm publish` to publish a new version to NPM
+6. `npm publish` to publish a new version to NPM